teia-community/teia-docs/wiki/Governance-on-Teia.md

 ### Teia DAO Token Distribution

+**Whoever is in posession of $TEIA becomes a member of Teia DAO LLC.**

-**We published an extensive [fact sheet with a FAQ section on our blog](https://blog.teia.art/blog/fact-sheet-token-drop)** The $TEIA DAO tokens are being distributed among the community via the **ONLY** §TEAI claim page at https://wwww.teia.art/claim between August 20th, 2023 to November 20th, 2023.
+We published an extensive [fact sheet with a FAQ section on our blog](https://blog.teia.art/blog/fact-sheet-token-drop)

+The $TEIA DAO tokens are being distributed among the community via the **ONLY** $TEIA claim page at https://wwww.teia.art/claim between August 20th, 2023 to November 20th, 2023.
 After the claiming period, unclaimed tokens will remain in the treasury for future distribution events.

 Note that no token value above being a voting token is implied.
 The Teia DAO Token is solely intended as a governance token and should not be treated as a financial/investment asset.
 Due to its non-profit nature, Teia can't and won't distribute profits and can only use funds generated to maintain operations, fund exhibitions, and support education, art, and cultural exchange in general.

-All eligible Tezos wallets will be invited to claim their Teia tokens and participate in the development and workings of the Teia DAO.
-The Teia team is working hard to make distribution as fair and effective as possible.
-Whoever claims their tokens becomes a member of Teia DAO LLC by virtue of token ownership.
-The Tokens won't be airdropped.
-Instead, there will be a website that lets community members claim the tokens based on the following main criteria:

 - **Activity**: Interaction with Teia’s and/or Hic et Nunc’s marketplace contracts. this is by far the biggest factor in the Token distribution ([see blog for details](https://blog.teia.art/blog/fact-sheet-token-drop#what-do-the-parameters-on-the-distribution-tables-mean-exactly))
 - **Contribution** to Teia and Hic et Nunc defined by many different distribution parameters ([see blog for details](https://blog.teia.art/blog/fact-sheet-token-drop#how-are-the-token-rewards-for-the-different-activity-and-contribution-weighted))